julianchurchill/text-adventure-js/README.md

 Todo
 ====

+- Use jasmine-node to run tests instead of PhantomJS.
+This runs them under node, giving 'require'.
 - 'jake' will run lint but it fails due to not using 'use strict' in a function scope in helper.js and index.js.
 Making the function scope hides the global variables 'app' and 'helper' causing the tests to fail when run with phantomJS.
 How do I resolve both these issues?
+    - Exclude these 'example tests and app' from the linting, use files.exclude() in Jakefile.js
+- Use requirejs to manage inclusion of different js source files in each other or run the tests/jasmine under nodejs to get require built in.
 - Consider upgrading to jasmine 2.0.0 so that pending() is available (or empty it() or xit, xdescribe() showing up as disabled in test results).
   - See www/spec.html
-- Use requirejs to manage inclusion of different js source files in each other?
 - Proposed test list:
   - View
     - DONE Should update description div when receiving a description changed event